What Causes Sciatica?

 The Piriformis muscle is a muscle in the pelvis near the gluteal muscles.
 The sciatic nerve passes very close to the piriformis muscle as it descends through the pelvis.
 Sometime, tightness in the piriformis muscle can apply pressure to the sciatic nerve.
 This may cause sciatica pain.
 True piriformis problems are not that common.
 The piriformis is often blamed because of its proximity to the pain, but it is usually not the actual cause.

 The Sacroilac joints (SIJ) are the large joints that connect the lower spine to the pelvis.
 The SI joints have a lot of nerve endings which carry pain information.
 They can cause a lot of pain when they have a dysfunction.
 The Si joints are very stable though and true SI issues are not as common as lumbar disk issues.
 SI joint issues are more common during and after pregnancy or with severe trauma to the pelvis.

 It is important to determine what causes sciatica to treat it properly.
-Early physical therapy is usually to best first step.
+The quick answer is early physical therapy is usually to best first step.
 A physical therapist will perform a detailed evaluation and help to identify to source of the pain.
 Treatment may include manual therapy and exercises to improve movement and decrease the stress on painful area.

 In some cases, advanced tests such as X-rays or MRIs may be needed if the pain does not improve.
 These tests can help physicians know whether medical treatments may help